Skip to main content

 This transition impacts more than just mood.
 The same hormonal fluctuations are responsible for a cascade of other symptoms that are often interconnected.
 Hot flashes and night sweats, for example, originate in the hypothalamus, the brain’s thermostat, which is highly sensitive to estrogen levels.

 When this region is dysregulated, it can trigger sudden feelings of intense heat, disrupting comfort and, most critically, sleep.
 Chronic sleep deprivation, in turn, severely impairs the brain’s ability to manage stress and regulate emotion, creating a feedback loop where physical symptoms exacerbate emotional distress.
 Recognizing this interconnectedness is key.
-The are not happening in isolation; they are part of a systemic shift that affects sleep, temperature regulation, and cognitive function.
+The mood swings are not happening in isolation; they are part of a systemic shift that affects sleep, temperature regulation, and cognitive function.

 Intermediate